How to conquer your admissions essay

 Before you touch that keyboard, do this first:

-1. Jot down what makes you who you are.
+1. Think about what makes you who you are.
 It could be a big success, a memorable failure, a part of your identity, or something you’ve spent a lot of time and energy on.

 2. Make lists with your thoughts and feelings around each of these topics.
 Don’t be selective when building the lists — just write down 5-10 things that come to mind.